Youngzt998/CompCertDev/oopsla-artifact-doc.md

+[TOC]

 # Overview

-This is an instruction on how to evaluate the result of our project in our paper *Fully Verified Instruction Scheduling: a lightweight and flexible approach*.
+This is an instruction on how to evaluate the artifact of our project in our paper *Fully Verified Instruction Scheduling: a lightweight and flexible approach*.

 # Environment Configuration

 ### System requirement

+**Hosting OS**: only tested on Linux machine

 **Dependencies for mechanized proof**